-Remembering that day in 2011, he explained his concerns, “I had never been out of Japan before, I didn’t know anyone in Silicon Valley, and I couldn’t even speak English that well.”
-He did, however, agree with Namba’s assertion that Silicon Valley companies succeed on a global level since they tend to have an international mix of employees.
-Tsuchiya wanted to experience that environment, to break out of the standard Japan-services-for-Japanese-people mindset.
+Remembering that day in 2011, he explains, “I had never been out of Japan before, I didn’t know anyone in Silicon Valley, and I couldn’t even speak English that well.”
+He did, however, agree with Namba’s assertion that Silicon Valley companies succeed on a global level because they tend to have an international mix of employees.
+Tsuchiya wanted to experience that and break out of the standard Japan-services-for-Japanese-people mindset.
 He immediately began planning how to make the move.

-Three years later his company, Goodpatch is a rising star in the competitive landscape of digital design firms.
-Specializing in websites, mobile sites, and smartphone applications, Goodpatch receives clients looking to spruce up their user experience or user interface.
+Three years later, his company, Goodpatch, is a rising star in the competitive landscape of digital design firms.
+Specializing in websites, mobile sites, and smartphone apps, Goodpatch receives clients looking to spruce up their user experience or user interface.
 Tsuchiya wants Goodpatch to stand out from the pack by working closely with clients and lending expertise during the planning stages of the design.

-With newfound determination he recovered quickly and returned to school.
+With newfound determination, he recovered quickly and returned to school.
 There, during a class on entrepreneurship, he was particularly drawn to a case study of Rakuten, the Japanese internet services conglomerate.
 He learned that Rakuten’s founder, Hiroshi Mikitani, left his successful banking career behind after his hometown was ruined in the deadly Hanshin Earthquake of 1995.
-Tsuchiya decided there was no time to waste and left school again – this time for good.
+Tsuchiya decided there was no time to waste and left school again.
+This time it was for good.

 He joined a series of companies, experiencing the usual highs and lows of the working world.
-By the time 2011 came around he was 27 and still had not become the entrepreneur he wanted to be.
-On his birthday he discovered that his grandmother had left him approximately US$50,000 only accessible after turning 27.
+By 2011, he was 27 and still had not become the entrepreneur he wanted to be.
+On his birthday, he discovered that his grandmother had left him approximately US$50,000 only accessible after turning 27.

 Tsuchiya is happy with Goodpatch’s progress so far.
-He is not targeting a new funding round and says the company still has a sizeable nest egg and a good number of orders coming in.
+He is not targeting a new funding round and says the company still has a sizeable nest egg and many orders coming in.